Emperor-Ovaltine/gideon/README.md

 # Configure bot
 cp .env.example .env
-# Edit .env with your Discord token, OpenRouter API key, and AI Horde API key
+# Edit .env with your Discord token, OpenRouter API key, AI Horde API key,
+# AND set the DATA_DIRECTORY to an absolute path where the bot can write data.

 # Launch
 python3 -m src